 The Gambia – Roots by Land

-Discover the history of the slave trade in Gambia.
+Discover the history of the slave trade in The Gambia.

-Trace the origins of Kunta Kinteh – the Gambian taken to the Americas and forced into slavery.
+Trace the origins of Kunta Kinteh, the Gambian man taken to North America and forced into slavery.

-Cruise to Kunta Kinteh Island, which played a vital rolde in the slave trade.
+Cruise to Kunta Kinteh Island, which played a vital role in the slave trade.

-You will catch the Banjul Barra ferry to the North bank.
-After approx. 1 hour in the ferry, you will reach Barra where you will join our vehicle.
+You will catch the Banjul Barra ferry to the north bank.
+After the approximately one-hour ferry ride, you will reach Barra, where you will join our vehicle.

-You will drive through villages in a bumping road, African way, for approx. 1 hour, before reaching Juffureh Albreda.in the north bank region of the mouth of River Gambia.
+You will drive through villages on a bumpy road—it’s the African way—for approximately one hour before reaching Juffureh Albreda in the north bank region of the mouth of the Gambia River.

-Here you visit the freedom flagpole and also visit a slave museum.
-Albreda used to be a French trading post during the slavery era.
+Visit the freedom flagpole and a slave museum here.
+Albreda used to be a French trading post during the era of slavery.
 There is also a church here, which was the first of its kind to be built in West Africa by the Portuguese.
-The essence of stopping here is to explain how the freedom flagpole came into being, which is nowadays one of our national monuments since 1970.
+We will stop here to explain how the freedom flagpole came to be.
+It has been one of The Gambia’s national monuments since 1970.

-From here you proceed onto Juffureh, which is the home village of the famous slave who was forced into slavery in the mid seventeen century: Kunta Kinteh.
-It is on whom, Alex Haley has based the history of his best seller Roots, which retraces the events of the transatlantic slave trade.
+From here, proceed onto Juffureh, the village that was home to the famous young man who was forced into slavery in the mid-17th century: Kunta Kinteh.
+This man is the basis for Alex Haley’s bestselling book Roots, which recounts the events of the transatlantic slave trade.

-You then come to the main highlight of the roots trip, the visit of the Kinteh clan.
-On the way back to the boat a stop is made to the museum, which retraces more than 400 years of slave trade that contributed considerably to the depopulation of the continent.
+The main highlight of the trip based on Roots is a visit to the Kinteh clan.
+On the way back to the boat, make a stop at the museum, which recounts more than 400 years of a slave trade that contributed to the depopulation of the continent.

-Following the walk, you join a pirogue to proceed for a 2-mile sea cruise to Kuntah Kinteh Island (former James Island).
-This is an Island, which used to play a vital role during the slave trade.
-Located about 3 KM away from the village Albreda.
-This tiny Island, which used to be six times bigger than its actual size, was used to keep slaves for 2 weeks maximum, before they were shipped to Goree Island.
-The most characteristic thing is the dungeon remaining on the Island, out of 14, which were washed away by the erosion or the gunpowder explosion, which occurred in the mid 18th Century.
-Those dungeons were used to punish slaves who used to rebel against the slave master; hands and legs chained and served one meal a day in order to weaken them.
+Following the walk, join a pirogue for a two-mile sea cruise to Kunta Kinteh Island (formerly James Island).
+This island used to play a vital role during the slave trade.
+It is located about two miles from the village of Albreda.
+This tiny island, which used to be six times bigger than its current size, was used to keep slaves for a maximum of two weeks before they were shipped to Gorée Island.
+The most characteristic feature is the dungeon, the only one remaining on the island out of the original 14.
+They were washed away either by erosion or a gunpowder explosion in the mid-18th century.
+The dungeons were used to punish slaves who rebelled against the slave master.
+Their hands and legs were chained and they were served only one meal a day to weaken them.

-After the sights and information on this other historical landmark in The Gambia, you cruise back to the village for lunch in a local Restaurant before driving back to Barra to catch the ferry to Banjul.
+After taking in the sights and information at this historical landmark, cruise back to the village for lunch in a local restaurant before driving back to Barra to catch the ferry to Banjul.

-Included: Salad, chicken yassa, rice, domoda, chips, local fruit.
+Included: Salad, chicken yassa, rice, domoda, fries, local fruit.